mgrigajtis/HolidayLights/README.md

 - November: leaves fall animation
 - December: small snow flakes animation, Christmas lights animation

 Designed with ease of use in mind.
-Simply include the CSS and JavaScript file, no further code is required.
+Simply include the JavaScript file in your html, no further code is required.

 ![Screen Shot](screenshot.png)